JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.1/NotesStructure.md

 <img src="https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.1/images/2.png">

 ## Busses
 Very Thin wires that link the CPU and its components to main memory via parallel wires.
 They are responsibe for fetching and sending data.
+Use the the word **carries**

 ### Address bus
 Unidirecional -> bus that carries the addresses of the data that is being read or writen to main memory.